yukaitung/lgdxrobot-docs/content/lgdxrobot2/_index.md

 LGDXRobot2 is a DIY Mecanum wheel chassis designed for building ROS2 robots using low-cost hardware.
 It offers complete freedom to customise hardware specifications and aims to inspire your enthusiasm on robotics.
 It also integrates seamlessly with the [LGDXRobot Cloud](https://lgdxrobot.bristolgram.uk/cloud/).

-This tutorial covers how to assemble the robot, configure the firmware, and integrate with ROS 2.
-To start build the physical robot, following tutorials below:
+This documentation covers the process of building the LGDXRobot2 from scratch.
+The first three sections describe the physical robot, including the chassis, controller board, and chassis tuning.

 * [Chassis](chassis)
 * [Control Board](mcu)
 * [ChassisTuner](chassistuner)

-The software section covers integration with ROS 2.
-It includes examples for using the robot with NAV2 and joystick (JOY), as well as simulation configurations in Webots:
+The final section covers software integration with ROS 2, including using the robot with NAV2 and the joystick (JOY), as well as simulation configurations in Webots.

 * [ROS 2](ros2)